A simple construction of Grassmannian polylogarithms: Introduction and main definitions

-\paragraph{Acknowledgments.} I was supported by the NSF grant DMS-0653721.
+\paragraph{Acknowledgments.} I was supported by the NSF grants DMS-0653721 and DMS-1059129.
 This paper was written at the IHES (Bures sur Yvette) during the Summer of 2009.
 I am grateful to IHES for the support.
+I am very much indebted to the referee for many useful comments, which improved the exposition.